 Content marketing depends on a few more factors

 Another issue with content is its importance to SEO, keyword usage, density, and yadda-yadda.
 I believe in it, but that is not as important as user centricity for me.
 If I can distribute my content to the right areas where my audience hangs out as an interesting read, search engines will waste no time in indexing it.
 That of course, is entirely my belief and people who cannot produce the right kind of written word would actually focus on the SEO part.
 Finally, I track the readership and ensure that it is read by most people and possibly go viral, while I keep my fingers crossed.
 No, I am not talking luck here; I am talking about my doing everything right.
 And, if that doesn’t work, I go back to my drawing board and learn all over again until I get it right.

-Any marketing strategy or plan that I create is always open-ended, means, it will have enough scope to better it or tweak it until it works perfectly and gets me the results I expect.
+Any digital marketing strategy or plan that I create is always open-ended, means, it will have enough scope to better it or tweak it until it works perfectly and gets me the results I expect.
 I hate giving deadlines to clients, but then it is important to have a plan on a timeline, and to that end, I always keep some extra time on hand.
 In my experience, I have seen some unexpected events happening, what better example than search engine updates that turn your plans topsy-turvy.
 I have been there and done that, but gone ahead and forgotten the bitter experiences.